rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 ```
 generate_result.m
 ```
-The resulting movie is saved explicitly to the subfolder `/results`.
+The resulting movie is saved explicitly to subfolder `/results`.
 That's it.

 ### Initial Configuration ###